kbsletten/Arcanist/README.md

 #### Check

 Roll a check and return the result.
+If your character has a luck token, you will be allowed to reroll.

 __Options__